bb-io/PhraseStrings/README.md

 - **On key created** Triggered when a key is created.
 - **On key updated** Triggered when a key is updated.
+- **On repoository sync failure** Triggered when a repository sync fails.

 ## Feedback